dyne/sup/README.md

 libraries installed system-wide.

-for production use, sup should be built as a static binary: this is easily done by first installing `musl-libc` in its default location and then using the `make musl` command.
+for production use, sup should be built as a static binary: this is easily done by first installing `musl-libc` in its default location (`/usr/local/musl`) and then using the `make musl` command inside sup.

 ## technical details